- List of Direct Payday Loan Companies

 Are Direct Payday Loans Legal In Every US State?

-You can find out if short term lending is allowed in all states by doing a simple online search.
-An online search tells you that direct payday loans can be issued in 37 states.
-While 13 states have some specific state regulation that ban short term advances.
+You can find out if direct payday loan lenders are allowed in all states by doing a simple online search.
+An online search tells you that direct payday loans can be issued in 37 states as of 2020.
+13 states have some specific state regulation that ban short term advances.
 If only it was that simple!
 In some of those states, payday loans may not be banned completely.
 But rules on the book make it very difficult for actual direct lenders to make a profit.
-Some state’s have specific regulations that cap interest rates and the amount of rollovers one can do.
+Some states have specific regulations that cap interest rates and the amount of rollovers one can do.
 Others have rules on how many loans one can have out at any specific time.
 This is great on paper but all it does is take the legitimate direct payday lenders out of the equation and brings in the suspect lenders.
 Take New York for example.
 New York has State laws on the books that are among the toughest.
 Most installment and cash advance lenders that operates in the US will not loan to a consumer in NY.
 It’s not worth their time or hassle.
 Many unscrupulous lenders are now lending under the cover of tribal entities.
 These offshore companies claim immunity from New York’s regulations.
 On top of that we’re also seeing old school loan sharks coming back into the fray!
 Imagine that, you kick out the reputable services.
 Now you’re left with a mobster who’s going to break your leg if you don’t pay back your cash advance by a specific date!